 Yep — still awesome.

-The Knicks held a 92-90 lead with 5:04 left in the fourth quarter when Hibbert turned back Anthony's dunk attempt and energized the Bankers Life Fieldhouse faithful.
-From there, Indy ripped off a 16-7 run to take control of the game and earn a 106-99 win that eliminated the Knicks and moved Indiana on to the final four.
+an 89-88 lead with 8:25 left a 92-90 lead with 5:04 left in the fourth quarter when Hibbert turned back Anthony's dunk attempt and energized the Bankers Life Fieldhouse faithful.
+From there, Indy ripped off an 11-2 a 16-7 run to take control of the game and earn a 106-99 win that eliminated the Knicks and moved Indiana on to the final four.